nus-cs2113-AY2324S2/ip/docs/README.md

 2. Download the latest Bobby.jar file from [here](https://github.com/seandooa/ip/releases).
 3. Navigate to the directory you downloaded the file in and open a command prompt.
    - You can do so on windows by typing 'cmd' in the file explorer address bar
-4. Run the application using the command `java -jar Floda.jar`.
+4. Run the application using the command `java -jar Bobby.jar`.
 5. The CLI along with the welcome message should appear.

 ## <span style="color:Orange">Features